Faculty Personnel Policies & Financial Matters

 2. Denial of tenure

-A faculty member informed of the Dean’s decision to deny him or her tenure has the right to appeal that negative recommendation.
-To initiate the appeal process the faculty member requests the Personnel Subcommittee, in consultation with the Faculty Executive Committee, to empanel an appeal board.
-This request must be in writing and must be received by the Personnel Subcommittee no more than fourteen days (excluding Winter Break) after the faculty member has been notified of the Dean’s recommendation.
-After consulting with the FEC and, when appropriate, the Minority Concerns Committee and the Women’s Concerns Committee, the Personnel Subcommittee appoints an appeal board consisting of three tenured members of the faculty.
+A faculty member informed of the Dean's decision to recommend a denial of tenure has the right to appeal that negative recommendation.
+To initiate the appeal process the faculty member requests that the President constitute an appeal panel.
+The request must be in writing and must be recieved by the President no more than fourteen days (excluding Winter Break) after the faculty member has been notified of the Dean's recommendation.
+The President will select the three person appeal panel from the 12 member Faculty Appeals Board.
+Whenever possible, the final appeal panel shall include one Faculty Appeals Board member, from each division.
+The appeal panel is not obligated to meet with the faculty member who initiates the appeal process, but may do so if it deems this appropriate, and shall do so if requested by the faculty member.

-The appeal board reviews the file of the faculty member making the appeal and may interview any persons who participated in the process leading to the Dean’s recommendation.
-The appeal board determines whether the procedures that were followed prior to the Dean’s recommendation accorded with those prescribed in this Handbook and whether the Dean’s recommendation is based on a proper and adequate consideration of the file.
+The appeal panel reviews the file of the faculty member making the appeal and may interview any persons who participated in the process leading to the Dean’s recommendation.
+The review by the appeal panel is limited to a determination whether the procedures that were followed prior to the Dean’s recommendation accorded with those prescribed in this Handbook and whether the Dean’s recommendation is based on a proper and adequate consideration of the file.
+The appeal panel should not substitute its own judgment for that of the Dean on the merits of whether the faculty member should be given tenure.
 We affirm the definitions of “proper” and “adequate” formulated by the American Association of University Professors:

 Because of the broader significance of a violation of academic freedom or of improper discrimination, the Association believes that the procedures to be followed in these two kinds of complaints should be kept separate from a complaint over adequacy of consideration...
 If a faculty member on probationary or other non-tenured appointment alleges that a decision against reappointment was based significantly on considerations that violate (1) academic freedom or (2) governing policies on making appointments without prejudice with respect to race, sex, religion, national origin, age, disability, marital status, or sexual orientation, the allegation will be given preliminary consideration by the [Colorado College Anti-Discrimination Grievance Board]...